Nikolay Muravyov-Amursky: Treaty of Aigun

 Yishan.
 The Chinese were initially against setting any kinds of boundaries along the Amur River, preferring the status quo of keeping the adjacent territories under joint control of Russia and China.
 Muravyov, however, was able to persuade the Chinese that Russia's intentions were peaceful and constructive.
 The Treaty of Aigun effectively recognized the Amur River as the boundary between Russia and Qing Empire and granted Russia free access to the Pacific Ocean.
 For this, Muravyov was granted the title of Count Amursky (i.e., "of the Amur River").
 According to an article by the Russian novelist Vladimir Barayev, the signing of the treaty was celebrated by grandiose illumination in Peking and festivities in major Siberian cities.
+Riasanovsky deems the treaty "extremely advantageous" to Muravyov and to Russia.
 The new territories acquired by Russia included Priamurye and most of the territories of modern Primorsky and Khabarovsk krais (territories).

 The Treaty of Aigun was confirmed and expanded by the provisions of the Beijing Treaty of 1860, which granted Russia right to the Ussuri krai and southern parts of Primorye.

 As a governor general of Eastern Siberia, Muravyov-Amursky made numerous attempts to settle the shores of the Amur River.
 These attempts were mostly unsuccessful as very few people wanted to move to the Amur voluntarily.
 Muravyov had to transfer several Baikal Cossacks detachments to populate the area.
 Also unsuccessful were attempts to organize steamboat transportation on the Amur and to build a postal road.